AnjuPanju11/Systemprog/Unit-3.md

 - No Preemption
 - Circular Wait

-📌 Deadlock Handling:
+📌 Solutions:
-- Centralized or hierarchical detection
+- Centralized/Hierarchical Detection
-- Rollback or timeout
+- Timeout/Rollback

 📌 Summary:
-- Good design avoids deadlocks
-- Use detection/prevention techniques

-────────────────────────────────────
-🔶 **Q3.
-Kernel Actions During Page-In and Page-Out**
+- Must ensure smooth coordination
+- Deadlock prevention is critical

+════════════════════════════════════
+🔶 🔥 Q3.
+KERNEL ACTIONS DURING PAGE-IN AND PAGE-OUT
+════════════════════════════════════

 ✅ Easy Definition:
-Page-In loads memory from disk.
-Page-Out saves memory to disk.
+Page-In brings data from disk to memory.
+Page-Out sends unused memory back to disk.

 🌍 Real-world Analogy:
-Page-In = Taking a book from the shelf
+- Page-In = Taking a book off the shelf to read
-Page-Out = Returning the book to the shelf
+- Page-Out = Returning the book after reading

 📌 Page-In Actions:
-- Identify required page
+- Locate the page
-- Find it on disk
+- Find on disk
-- Load into memory
+- Load into RAM
-- Update tables
+- Update memory map

 📌 Page-Out Actions:
-- Select page to remove
+- Pick unused page
-- Check if modified
+- Check if changed
-- Save to disk
+- Save to disk if needed
-- Update status
+- Update records

 📌 Summary:
+- Efficient memory use
-- Vital for memory management
+- Part of virtual memory handling
-- Optimized to reduce delays

-────────────────────────────────────
-🔶 **Q4.
-Security Attacks in Distributed Systems**
+════════════════════════════════════
+🔶 🔥 Q4.
+SECURITY ATTACKS IN DISTRIBUTED SYSTEMS
+════════════════════════════════════

 ✅ Easy Definition:
-Security attacks are attempts to steal, destroy or alter data in distributed systems.
+Unauthorized attempts to access or damage systems in a distributed network.

 🌍 Real-world Analogy:
-Like a cyber-thief breaking into one office and accessing the whole company.
+Like a hacker entering one branch to steal data from the entire organization.

-📌 Common Attacks:
+📌 Types of Attacks:
 - Eavesdropping
 - Masquerading
-- Replay Attack
+- Replay Attacks
-- Denial of Service (DoS)
+- DoS (Denial of Service)
 - Data Modification

-📌 Prevention:
+📌 Defense Techniques:
-- Authentication
+- Authentication (Passwords, Biometrics)
-- Encryption
+- Encryption (TLS, SSL)
-- Firewalls & IDS
+- Firewalls, IDS (Intrusion Detection)

 📌 Summary:
-- Secure data during transfer and storage
+- Protect data in transit and at rest
-- Use strong security protocols
+- Regular security updates are vital

-────────────────────────────────────
-🔶 **Q5.
-Multiprocessor Operating System Structure (with Example)**
+════════════════════════════════════
+🔶 🔥 Q5.
+MULTIPROCESSOR OS STRUCTURE (WITH EXAMPLE)
+════════════════════════════════════

 ✅ Easy Definition:
-Multiprocessor OS manages systems with multiple CPUs sharing memory and I/O.
+An OS designed to run on systems with more than one CPU, sharing memory and devices.

 🌍 Real-world Analogy:
-Like multiple chefs sharing the same kitchen space.
+Like multiple chefs cooking in one kitchen—sharing tools and ingredients.

 📌 Structures:
-1. Master-Slave
-2. Symmetric Multiprocessing (SMP)
+- **Master-Slave** → One main CPU controls the rest
+- **SMP (Symmetric Multiprocessing)** → All CPUs are equal

 📌 Benefits:
+- Speed and performance
-- High speed
+- Load balancing
 - Fault tolerance
-- Balanced workload

 📌 Summary:
-- Parallel processing
-- Careful scheduling needed

-────────────────────────────────────
-📝 Summary (Keywords to Remember):
+- Manages shared memory and resources
+- Better efficiency with parallel execution

+════════════════════════════════════
+📝 QUICK RECALL:
-- DOS = Manages multiple systems as one
+- DOS = One OS over many systems
-- Design issues = Transparency, Fault Tolerance
+- Deadlocks = Wait chains
-- Page-In/Out = Memory management
+- Page-In/Out = Memory swapping
-- Security = Protect data and system
+- Security = Protect from attacks
-- Multiprocessor = Shared workload
+- Multiprocessor = Parallel CPU operations